sposetti/AmbariScreenShots/readme.md

 2. Follow the "Frontend Development" section in Quick Start Guide to check out the Ambari source using git.
 This makes the entire Ambari source available via /vagrant/ambari from the Vagrant VM.
 3. From the Ambari Server host: cd /var/lib/ambari-server/resources/views/work
+> Note: If this directory does not exist, you have not started ambari-server; run "ambari-server start" to start it
 4. Move the existing Admin View working directory to tmp: mv ADMIN_VIEW\{1.0.0\} /tmp
 5. Create a symbolic link to your